BRK-B official logo BRK-B

 industry overview logo Industry Overview

-Berkshire Hathaway operates across a wide spectrum of industries, each with its own dynamics.
+Berkshire Hathaway operates in a highly diversified set of industries, each with its own dynamics.
 The insurance industry is characterized by cyclicality and regulatory oversight.
-The railroad industry is capital-intensive with high barriers to entry.
-The energy sector is driven by demand, regulation, and the transition to renewable sources.
-Manufacturing and retail are influenced by consumer spending, economic conditions, and technological advancements.
-The public equity market is driven by investor sentiment, economic outlook, and corporate performance.
+The energy sector is undergoing a transition towards renewables.
+Manufacturing and retail are sensitive to economic cycles and consumer spending.
+The investment arm is subject to broad market fluctuations.

 Positioning